 The sound is rather muted, which is not surprising considering the softness of the ball.

-Where can I get used Chrome Soft balls at a lower price?
+Where can you get Chrome Soft balls at a lower price?

 If you’d prefer not to pay full price for new balls, you have the option of getting them recycled or refinished.

-I recommend (and I’ve said this elsewhere) staying away from refinished balls.
+I recommend staying away from refinished balls.
 They are usually stripped and repainted to look new, and they tend to be too risky in terms of performance.

 The Callaway Chrome Soft are excellent Tour-level golf balls, and if you:

-- think you have a swing speed that might see you benefit from a softer ball — more distance, better feel, etc.
+- think you have a swing speed that will benefit from a softer ball: more distance, better feel, etc.

 - prefer low spin off the tee and higher spin around the greens